Scurvide/twinbase-dlt/README.md

-# Twinbase
+# Twinbase DLT

-Twinbase is an open source platform for managing and distributing [digital twin documents](https://doi.org/10.1109/ACCESS.2020.3045856).
+Twinbase is an open-source platform for implementing [Semantic Twins](https://github.com/IoT-NGIN/guide-to-semantic-twins).
+In particular, Twinbase helps to manage and distribute [digital twin documents](https://doi.org/10.1109/ACCESS.2020.3045856).
 It is built on git and can be hosted on free-of-charge GitHub services.
+This new DLT (distributed ledger technology) version of Twinbase supports anchoring the history of twin documents into a distributed ledger.

 See an example server live at [dtw.twinbase.org](https://dtw.twinbase.org) and details in an open access journal article: Autiosalo, J., Siegel, J., Tammi, K., 2021.
 Twinbase: Open-Source Server Software for the Digital Twin Web.
 IEEE Access 9, 140779–140798. https://doi.org/10.1109/ACCESS.2021.3119487

-Twinbase is at __*initial development*__ phase and backwards incompatible changes are expected frequently.
+Twinbase is at __*initial development*__ phase and backwards incompatible changes may occur.
 Update mechanisms are not yet implemented.

 Twinbase is hosted by Aalto University where its development was initiated as a result of the experience from multiple digital twin related projects.